qserena/03-twitter-clone/README.md

 # Twimba - Twitter clone

 ## Description
-A Twitter-like app which reads in data as an array of objects to be displayed, as well as adding a new tweet/message.
+A Twitter-like app which reads data as an array of objects to be displayed, as well as adding a new tweet/message.

 <br/>
 <img src="twimba.png" alt="Screenshot." width="400px"/>